alexanderclayton/Playground/README.md

 1. ls -la
 2. look for a .git/ folder.
 If no such folder exists, it needs to be initialized.
 3. git init
-Folder should be ready to pull to :)